tonycapone/tonycapone.github.io/content/post/integration-tests-impersonator-pattern.md

 The the crux of the debate seems to boil down to this:

-  *We need a set of tests that test our code end to end, BUT how should our automated tests interact with external systems (such as a 3rd party ReST API).
+  *We need a set of tests that test our code end to end, BUT how should our automated tests interact with external systems (such as a 3rd party REST API).
   Should we allow the calls to go through to the real thing, or use a test double?*

 Some of the points that usually come up, all valid: